 Some are simple, high-energy dances that put the grin on everyone's face; some are more complex figures that delight experienced dancers.
 There'll be older classics, singing squares, squares representing different regional traditions, and squares from the "golden age" of the 1950s.

 Texas and the American Southwest created an exciting style of square dance featuring high-energy dances set to fast tunes.
 Callers took figures from Southern Appalachian dance and boosted the activity level to involve more dancers moving more of the time.
 Some of these dances were at the heart of the square dance explosion of the 1950’s.

 Most dances on today's programs are duple improper or Becket formation contras, plus—depending on your locale and the caller—a mix of square dances.
 In recent years, choreographers have used those same basic moves, and a few variations, in wildly creative ways.
 In this session, each dance will be in a different formation.
 For that matter, there are enough well-crafted examples—from simple to complex—that we could easily spend a week exploring dances in odd formations.

 Triple Minor Contras

-Triple minor contra dances ("Hands six") have been an integral part of American country dance, but are unfamiliar to most of today's dancers.
+Triple minor dances ("Hands six") have been an integral part of American country dance, but are unfamiliar to most of today's dancers.
 We'll explore examples from two centuries ago as well as newer compositions, including both simple and complex choreography, elegant to lively.
-The session will include the classic Money Musk, perhaps the most famous contra dance of all time.
+The session could include the classic Money Musk, perhaps the most famous contra dance of all time.

 The Contra Melting Pot: Borrowed Figures

 Like the English language itself, contra dancing has grown by absorbing other cultures.
-These contras include figures that originated in such diverse traditions as English country dances, Appalachian mountain square dances and modern square dances.
+These contras include figures that originated in such diverse traditions as English country dances, Appalachian mountain square dances and modern western square dances.